-- Narrative and adjacency diagram outlining the spatial relationships for the functions housed at the facility.
-Narrative should include descriptions of major space type, including the design capacity of students, teachers and paraprofessionals, activities to be supported, equipment to be accommodated, a description of the key adjacencies, and a diagrammatic layout of the space.
+consideration of indirect costs associated with the project, such as new sewers, roads, transportation, or utilities.
+If there are surplus buildings, include benefits or costs to the public, such as re-sale value or demolition costs.
+If the project is a renovation of an existing building, housed at the facility.
+Narrative should include descriptions of major space type, including the design capacity of students, teachers and paraprofessionals, activities to be supported equipment to be accommodated, a description of the key adjacencies, and a diagrammatic layout of the space.
 The adjacency diagram shall be a bubble diagram illustrating the approximate size and relative location of the proposed major space types in the building and on the site and shall align with the itemization of educational spaces.
 In addition, the adjacency diagram should note key site features, including but not limited to the main and service entries, pedestrian pathways, pickup/drop off routes and recreational fields.
 Please see Appendix F for an example of an adjacency diagram. - For proposals for schools serving more than 400-500 students, LEAs are encouraged to address the smaller instructional and support services groupings that are necessary to provide personalized learning environments.
-This may include creating small learning communities of 400-500 students in larger schools; creating advisories, or other opportunities that allow students to be well known by at least one adult; and other strategies that facilitate the care of individual student's social, emotional, academic, and future career needs. - The school administrative organization. - Comparison of costs between project and other alternatives.
+This may include creating small learning communities of 400-500 students in larger schools; creating advisories, or other opportunities that allow students to be well known by at least one adult; and other strategies that facilitate the care of individual student's social, emotional, academic, and future career needs.
+The school administrative organization.
+Comparison of costs between project and other alternatives.
 If the project involves new construction, the cost analysis must show clearly and fully that the proposed new construction is the best available alternative to meet the projected need based upon educational programs to be housed, total cost effectiveness (including life cycle cost analysis using twenty years as the lifetime), and the public interest.
 A consideration of indirect costs associated with the project, such as new sewers, roads, transportation, or utilities must be included.
-If there are surplus buildings, include benefits or costs to the public, such as re-sale value or demolition costs. - Certification by Professional Structural Engineer registered in Rhode Island demonstrating that the building is structurally sound or can be made so reasonably. - LEA's High Performance Green Status/Goals - To ensure that integrated design, construction, and maintenance approaches are consistent with the goals of High-Performance Schools, documentation of implementation of the follow-ing policy and operations prerequisites are required: - Creation of an integrated design approach that ensures that the high-performance standards and the overall goals of Northeast-CHPS are met and that they are consistent with state policy.
-The LEA, School Board, Board of Trustees, or appropriate school leadership must pass a board level resolution that mandates compliance with NECHPS. - Implementation of the EPA's Tools for Schools program or an equivalent indoor environmental management program for the new or renovated school.
-Provide a resolution signed by the LEA requiring participation in Tools for Schools (or equivalent) for its schools. - Implementation of a school maintenance plan that includes an inventory of all equipment in the new or renovated school and its preventive maintenance needs.
+If there are surplus buildings, include benefits or costs to the public, such as re-sale value or demolition costs.
+Certification by Professional Structural Engineer registered in Rhode Island demonstrating that the building is structurally sound or can be made so reasonably.
+LEA's High Performance Green Status/Goals To ensure that integrated design, construction, and maintenance approaches are consistent with the goals of High-Performance Schools, documentation of implementation of the following policy and operations prerequisites are required: Creation of an integrated design approach that ensures that the high-performance standards and the overall goals of Northeast-CHPS are met and that they are consistent with state policy.
+The LEA, School Board, Board of Trustees, or appropriate school leadership must pass a board level resolution that mandates compliance with NECHPS.
+Implementation of the EPA's Tools for Schools program or an equivalent indoor environmental management program for the new or renovated school.
+Provide a resolution signed by the LEA requiring participation in Tools for Schools (or equivalent) for its schools.
+Implementation of a school maintenance plan that includes an inventory of all equipment in the new or renovated school and its preventive maintenance needs.